hanqizhu/Hokkaido-Travel/README.md

   I used the action given by Colleen from [Formspree](https://formspree.io/) This helps because my pages become more interactive with users.

 3. I also made the lightbox photo gallery, which is similar to the last assignment.
-It is applied in each page except the homepage, because the images of this page are linked to the sub pages.
+It is applied along with my grid designs on page [Sapporo](https://hanqizhu.github.io/ResponsiveTest/sapporo.html), [Otaru](https://hanqizhu.github.io/ResponsiveTest/otaru.html), and [Hakodate](https://hanqizhu.github.io/ResponsiveTest/hakodate.html).
   This both makes my pages look good and interactive.

-4. I used jQuery to make Accordion on page [Noboribetsu](https://hanqizhu.github.io/ResponsiveTest/noboribetsu.html) This is because the paragraph here is quite long, but adding sub headings would be a little bit plain, while adding an Accordion makes it fancier.
+4. I used jQuery to make Accordion on page [Noboribetsu](https://hanqizhu.github.io/ResponsiveTest/noboribetsu.html) This is because the paragraph here is quite long, and simply adding sub headings would be a little bit plain.
+Adding an Accordion makes it fancier!
   I learned it from [jQueryUI](https://jqueryui.com/accordion/).
-I just use the jQuery scripts, but I wrote the code, including CSS styles totally on my own.
+I just use the jQuery scripts, but I wrote the HTML code and CSS styles totally on my own.

 ## Other basic requirements.
 All are satisfied.